standardshub/markdown_guidelines/content/en/formatting.md

 position: 120
 category: MD2HTML App
 ---

-## Constructors Involving Formatting
+This section explains how to use constructors to manage the document formats.

-* Formatting instructions should be done using CSS and NOT md or html
+* Formatting instructions should be done using CSS and NOT `md` or `html`
 * No style should be introduced on any of the HTML constructors

 ## Ignore Markdown Formatting